We've invested ¢3.2bn in Free SHS - Finance Minister

 General News of Thursday, 23 July 2020

-Finance Minister, Ken Ofori-Atta says the President Nana Addo Dankwa Akufo-Addo’s administration has invested about Ghc 3.2 billion in the implementation of the Free SHS.
+Finance Minister, Ken Ofori-Atta, has said the Nana Addo Dankwa Akufo-Addo-led administration has committed some GH¢ 3.2 billion in the implementation of the Free SHS.

-He said that has benefitted some 1.2 million Ghanaian children at the Senior High School level.
+According to the finance minister, the Free SHS project has benefitted some 1.2 million Ghanaian children at the Senior High School level.
+This, he stated has resulted in parents and guardians saving GH¢ 2.2 billion.

-According to him, as a result, there has been a Ghc 2.2 million in savings to parents.

 He made this known on the floor of parliament on Thursday as he presented the 2020 Mid-year budget review.

+“Mr. Speaker, in acknowledging that education is the primary driver for upward social and economic mobility, we rolled out a raft of policy measures to improve the opportunities of our people”.

+“We invested GH¢3.2 billion to implement Free SHS, resulting in over 1.2 million teenagers being in secondary school now, looking forward to better opportunities in life.
+For their parents and families, this has translated into GH¢2.2 billion in savings.
+That is money that the State has put back into the pockets of Ghanaians all across the country”.

-In addition, he said the government has also invested Ghc 1.6 billion in the creation of jobs for about 100,000 youth through the flagship NabCo programme.
+In addition, he said the government has also invested GH¢1.6 billion in the creation of jobs for about 100,000 youth through the flagship NaBCO programme.

+“We have also invested in excess of GH¢1.6 billion in 100,000 jobless but educated young adults who had been ignored by the State and were in despair.
+Through the new NABCO initiative, they have been engaged in various state and private institutions, with some of them securing permanent jobs in the process.
+That is money in the pockets of our youth”.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.